SriniKV58804/Srini_BlueStamp_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Q4zouhd0b40?si=aiF6BbjEz-n0E7XG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For my third and final milestone, I installed the case for the board.
 My biggest challenge was that I wanted to use a 3D-printed case, but the screw holes weren't all the same size, so I had to use the default one from the kit.
 Additionally, the stickers were very difficult to remove because I have no nails.
-My biggest triumph at BSE was actually creating a working machine, despite struggling and making many mistakes along the way.
+My biggest triumph at BSE wa s actually creating a working machine, despite struggling and making many mistakes along the way.
 In the future, I hope to learn more about building intricate machines and explore more projects.

 # Second Milestone